monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 1. [Create](https://github.com/settings/tokens) an OAuth token on GitHub;
 2. Add it to the configuration running ``composer config -g github-oauth.github.com <oauthtoken>``.
    Do this on the MONARC server and on the MONARC back office server.

+## A blank screen is displayed

+A blank screen is generally caused by a faulty database connection.

+Possible solutions:

+* check manually the connection to the database;
+* check the Apache error logs for database related problems.
+This can also be caused by a PHP library (for example Doctrine).
+In this case launch again the update script (*scripts/update-all.sh*) then delete the cache of MONARC.